1jour1vin

 Wine rated (2021 guide) 98/100

 Over the last few vintages, the Beau-Séjour Bécot team has openly questioned itself in order to extract the very essence of its beautiful terroir, the heart of which is planted on the Saint-Émilion plateau.
-After the obvious rise in power of the last two years, the changeover is convincing.
-The bright fruit and fresh, invigorating aromatics that are now typical of the estate are back, but with added density, depth and body, all carried by the limestone vibrancy that is the hallmark of the place.
-Crispness gives way to juiciness, with excellent work on the finesse of the tannins.
+After the clear rise in quality over the last two years, the shift is convincing.
+The wine displays the bright fruit and fresh, invigorating aromatics that have become typical of the estate, but with added density, depth, and substance, all carried by a limestone vibration that marks the identity of the place.
+The crispness gives way to juiciness, with beautifully refined tannins.
 Remarkable!

 Yves Beck